mclerk/mclerk.github.io/content/about/index.md

 +++
 title = "About Me"
 template = "about.html"
+description = "About me: At Work, Outside of Work and Tech Specs"
 +++

 Jamaican Born, moved to Trinidad and Tobago in 2001.
-Relocated to United States in 2019, and now going back to Jamaica in 2025 to focus on new international ventures.
+Relocated to United States in 2019, and now going back to Jamaica in 2025 to focus on new international ventures in FinTech and Open Source Software.

 ## At Work